 Once you’ve become somewhat familiar with the basics of being a new member of Princeton University’s staff, most of your first month will be spent doing your job and getting much more involved in charting the course of your employment at Princeton University.

 In keeping with the University’s dedication to excellence, our departments are committed to the enhancement of your own performance.
 If you are a manager, you’ll probably want to assess the needs of your staff in terms of growth and development.
-As an employee, you should talk to your manager about what he or she expects of you in your job over the coming weeks and months.
+As an employee, you should talk to your manager about what they expect of you in your job over the coming weeks and months.

 Part of enhancing your performance and the performance of others will be gaining an overall understanding of your department’s performance management cycle and the timing and general procedures for performance appraisals and salary increases.

 In collaboration, you and your manager may spend time during the first month developing specific goals and expectations.
 At some point, these will be formalized in writing and put into order of importance.
 It is likely that your goals will include time frames for completion as well as specific, measurable and attainable results.